Hilbert modules associated to parabolically induced representations of semisimple Lie groups: An irreducibility theorem

 \end{proof} \begin{remark} In the special case of $q=0$, the distribution $c_T$ is homogeneous of degree $-p$.
 If $G=\GR$ for instance, $p=1$ and the problem reduces to the Euler equation on $\R$, the solutions of which are known to be combinations of the Dirac measure $\delta_0$ and the \textit{principal value} distribution $\text{Vp}\left(\frac{1}{x}\right)$.
 The latter being of order $1$, it is not the restriction of a Radon measure, which implies that $c_T = \delta_0$ up to a constant factor. \end{remark}

-The above result should be seen as the analogue at the level of Hilbert modules of the generic irreducibility theorem due to Harish-Chandra in the general cuspidal case, and to Bruhat in the minimal one.
-Indeed, the self-intertwiners reduce to what plays the role of scalars, that is the multipliers satisfying the extra centrality condition needed to make homotheties morphisms in this noncommutative context.
+The above result should be seen as the analogue at the level of Hilbert modules of the generic irreducibility theorem due to Harish-Chandra in the general cuspidal case, and to Bruhat in the minimal one (see \cite{Lipsman}).
+More precisely, they established the irreducibility of all $P$-series representations except for the ones induced by elements in $\widehat{M}_d\times\widehat{A}$ fixed under the action of the Weyl group $W_P$, for which reducibility may happen.
+In view of the Schur Lemma, it means that the self-intertwiners for these representations amount to homotheties, except for the ones coming from a subset of lower dimension in $\widehat{L}$.

+In our global framework, Theorem \ref{Thm_Irred} states that self-intertwiners reduce to what plays the role of homotheties on a module over a non-commutative algebra, that is multipliers satisfying the extra centrality condition needed to be linear.
+That all the bounded operators commuting to $C^*(G)$ are trivial in this sense, reflects the fact that the subset of parameters in $\widehat{L}$ giving reducibility is too small to manifest at the level of $\E$.